MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Description ==

-STATUS: The upload to the WordPress Plugin directory is still pending.
-The Plugin won't be maintained until End of 09 / 2023.
+STATUS: The Plugin won't be maintained until End of 09 / 2023.
 Tests with WordPress 6.3 will be done later.

 Provides an easy was to add a Lightbox to Gutenberg videos, images, galleries and Media-with-Text-Blocks.
 Just install and activate and use it.
 The Javascript-library fslightbox.js is used for that.
 You even may use the paid version of fslightbox.js.